Library: Policy

 340:10-20-1.
 Diversion Assistance (DA)

 (a) Scope.
-Families with a minor child(ren) may apply for a one-time DA payment instead of Temporary Assistance for Needy Families (TANF) when there is an immediate need to retain or obtain employment.
-The option of applying for DA instead of TANF is based on funding availability. • 1
+Applicants with a minor child(ren) may apply for a one time DA payment instead of Temporary Assistance for Needy Families (TANF).
+There must be an immediate crisis need prohibiting the parent(s) or caretaker(s) from accepting a valid employment offer or endangering the parent's or caretaker's current employment.
+DA is based on funding availability.
+1

-(1) DA is not approved to pay fines, including traffic fines, or any cost related to a criminal offense, such as legal fees or court costs.
+(1) DA does not pay fines, traffic fines, or any cost related to a criminal offense, such as legal fees, court costs, or reinstatement of a driver license due to driving under the influence or other criminal traffic violations.

-(2) DA is not approved to reimburse expenses already paid by the family or others.
+(2) DA is not to reimburse expenses already paid by the family or others.

 (b) Application filing.
-Applicants must sign and submit an application and be interviewed, per Oklahoma Administrative Code (OAC) 340:65-3-1(b) and (c) to apply for DA.
-They cannot apply online for a DA benefit. • 3
+Applicants must sign and submit an application and be interviewed, per Oklahoma Administrative Code (OAC) 340:65-3-1(b) through (d) to apply for DA.
+3

 (2) A stepparent may be included in the benefit when the couple is legally married.

-(3) To be considered timely, a DA application must be processed within seven-business days.
+(3) To be timely, the worker must process a DA application within seven-business days.

-(1) The applicant must verify that he or she is employed or has a bona fide offer of employment. • 5
+(1) The applicant must verify that the applicant is employed or has a bona fide offer of employment.
+5

-(4) The family's monthly gross income cannot exceed the gross income maximum, per Oklahoma Human Services (OKDHS) Appendix C-1, Maximum Income, Resource, and Payments Standards, Schedule XVI, for the appropriate family size. • 8
+(4) The family's monthly gross income may not exceed the gross income maximum, per Oklahoma Human Services (OKDHS) Appendix C-1, Maximum Income, Resource, and Payments Standards, Schedule XVI, for the appropriate family size.
+8

-(5) The family's resources cannot exceed the resource limits, per OKDHS Appendix C-1, Schedule XVI. • 9
+(5) The family's resources may not exceed the resource limits, per OKDHS Appendix C-1, Schedule XVI.
+9

 (7) The family must meet citizenship and alienage requirements, per OAC 340:10-15 and OAC 340:65-3-1(g).